 In March 2014, the Company and its domestic subsidiaries entered into a secured credit facility with General Electric Capital Corporation ("GECC").
 The loan agreement, as amended and subsequently assigned to Wells Fargo Bank, N.A. pursuant to its acquisition of GECC, provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory (the "WF Loan Agreement").
 The amounts outstanding under the credit facility are payable in full upon maturity of the facility on March 27, 2019, and the credit facility is secured by a security interest in favor of the lender covering a substantial amount of the assets of the Company.
 As of June 30, 2017, the amount of outstanding borrowings was nil and outstanding stand-by letters of credit totaled \$28.2 million which exceeded the borrowing base availability under the credit line by \$3.5 million and was funded by the Company resulting in restricted cash of \$3.5 million.
-Such funds will become unrestricted when and as the excess borrowing capacity under the credit totaled \$28.2 million; the total excess borrowing capacity was \$12.1 million.
+Such funds will become unrestricted when and as the excess borrowing capacity under the credit line becomes positive.
+As of December 31, 2016, the amount of outstanding borrowings was \$10.0 million and outstanding stand-by letters of credit excess borrowing capacity was \$12.1 million.